johtani/azure-search-analyze-client/README.md

 ## Features

 * Send Analyze Request in editor and view response in another editor with webview
-  * Parameters can be set in the file that has `.analyze` extention.
+  * Parameters can be set in the file that has `.analyze` extension.
 * Create `.analyze` file from template

 ## Usage